Huntington Bay, New York: Government

 As of July 2024, the Mayor of Huntington Bay is Mark Dara and the Village Trustees are Barbara Beuerlein, Luan Doan, Elizabeth Richter and Kenneth Anna.

 Village police

 The Village of Huntington Bay has its own police department, which provides the entirety of the village with police protection.
 The 2009-2010 police budget was $1,119,250.00 excluding personnel benefits and soft costs as per the 2024-2025 Adopted Budget.

+Fire Department

+The village is covered by the Halesite Fire Department.